-To provide students with the opportunity to undertake a rigorous study on a theme which they have identified, and which is of importance to the childcare sector.
+To provide students with the opportunity to undertake a rigorous study on a theme which they have identified, and which is of importance to the childcare sector as a whole.
 Drawing on advice from a member of academic staff, the honours project aims to enable students to undertake the entire process of scholarly research.